ekiefl/pooltool/narrative/narrative.md

 calculus, his self-titled Newtonian physics, and a universal theory of gravitation that wholly explained the previously disparate phenomena of tides, why things fall, and the motions of celestial bodies.
-His contributions to science would spark a revolution in the physical sciences more illustrious than anyone before him, and arguably since him.
+His contributions to science would spark a revolution in the physical sciences more illustrious than anyone before him, and arguably ever since him.
 But most importantly by far, Newton's work would enable the theoretical treatment of the game of billiards, and as such, the game has been studied for at least 200 years.